gagajoon/cdelerce/README.md

-# This is my presentation page
+# This is my presentation gallery

 Powered by GitHug pages, Jekyll and [Bef Theme](https://artemsheludko.github.io/bef/).